jasmith79/apple_playlist_plex_importer/README.md

 pleximport path/to/library.xml --user myplexuser --password myplexpassword --server myplexserver
 ```

 For those of you worried about having passwords in your shell history, you can omit anything except the file path and it will interactively prompt you for them.
+If you only want to run it against a specific playlist you can use the `--limit` flag.
 See `--help` as well.

 ## Known Issues: